mayank22785/blog/_posts/2016-08-02-achieving-ci-cd-with-k8s.md

 * [Pipeline Plugin](https://jenkins.io/solutions/pipeline/)

-This is a core plugin built by the [jenkins][7] community.This plugin ensures that you can easily integrate any orchestration engine with your enviorment with very less complexity.Currently this was started as different communities had started building different plugins for various orchestration engines.This created a mess of various plugins.Using this plugin users now can implement a project’s entire build/test/deploy pipeline in a Jenkinsfile and store that alongside their code, treating their pipeline as another piece of code to be checked into source control
+This is a core plugin built by the [jenkins][7] community.This plugin ensures that you can easily integrate any orchestration engine with your enviorment with very less complexity.Currently,I believe this was started as different communities had started building different plugins for various engines and they had to depend on majorly the [Jenkins][7] UI part to do so.Using this plugin users now can now directly implement there project’s entire build/test/deploy pipeline in a Jenkinsfile and store that alongside their code, treating their pipeline as another piece of code to be checked into source control

 * [Github Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Plugin)